ea5gvk/hytpatcher/README.md

 Why we need the [gw_hytera_mmdvm](http://ham-dmr.at/?wpfb_dl=651) ?
 The HYTERA(tm) repeater can connect only ONE DMR network at the same time and in hamradio we have a DMR network protocol specification called MMDVM/homebrew protocol.
-A commercial repeater like the HYTERA don't speak MMDVM, only it's own IPSC (IP site connect).
+A commercial repeater like the HYTERA(tm) don't speak MMDVM, only it's own IPSC (IP site connect).
 So we need a kind of protocol converter between HYTERA_IPSC and MMDVM.
 That's what the [gw_hytera_mmdvm](http://ham-dmr.at/?wpfb_dl=651) do, but with some issues, not much, but...so we try to correct the known issues with this tool.
 The [DMRGateway](https://github.com/g4klx/DMRGateway) help us to connect up to 5 DMR networks and one [XLX](https://github.com/LX3JL/xlxd) at the same time.

 If you don't using a HYTERA(tm) repeater with the [gw_hytera_mmdvm](http://ham-dmr.at/?wpfb_dl=651) this tool can't do anything for you !